 (go to Immigration download to see the nearest place for you to apply, how to submit documents and how to make payments)You may contact Visa Officer for inquiries via this email firstname.lastname@example.org

 Important reminder; Visa will be issued if the reason of entry is;

 i) Transit, holiday, tourism, meeting/conference/workshop/ seminar.
 Other reasons of entry should be covered under the permit to enter and reside.

 ii) Passports exempted in the exemption order wishing to enter for a purpose other than listed in

-2.2 The checklist varies according to purpose of entry, (go to Immigration download to get an application form)
+2.2 Download checklist varies according to purpose of application

 2.3 Please contact the Immigration Division on telephone number (686) 21342 or (686) 21368 for the checklist.
 Immigration Officer responsible will guide you through email communication.

 4.1.
 Vessels should enter Kiribati at i) London Port, Kiritimati Island, ii)Betio Port, Tarawa Island and iii)Tabuaeran Port, Fanning Island for both inward clearance and outward clearance.

 4.2.
 As per border standard, a Master of a Vessel should provide usual documents for Immigration, Customs, Biosecurity, Fisheries (if it is a fishing vessel), Environment, Police and other law enforcement agency when required.
 All foreigners on board should have a passport with at least 6 months validity when entry is made.
 Heavy penalty awaits you if you fail to comply with the requirements.
 All passengers who require visa should apply before entry, visa will be issued upon arrival.